open-eid/SiVa/docs/siva/qa_strategy.md

   * TravisCI – is a continuous integration service used to build and test software projects hosted at GitHub
   * Jenkins – is an open source continuous integration tool written in Java.
-  * JMeter – tool for creating and running performance tests.
+  * JMeter – tool for creating and running load tests.
-  * IntelliJ IDEA – is a Java integrated development environment(IDE) for developing automated tests
+  * IntelliJ IDEA – is a Java integrated development environment(IDE) for developing and executing automated tests locally
   * Apache Tomcat - is an open source servlet container developed by the Apache Software Foundation.
   * Docker – is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.
   * Rest-Assured - is a Java DSL(Domain-specific language) for simplifying testing of REST based Services built on top of HTTP Builder.